elucid/ruby-freshbooks/README.md

 Maybe you should.
 It depends on what you want to do.
 I've used freshbooks.rb before but there were a few things that didn't work for me:

 * global connection.
-I've had the need to connect to multiple FreshBooks accounts within the same program to do things like sync or migrate data. you can't do this with freshbooks.rb because the global connection is owned by `FreshBooks::Base` which is the superclass of `Client`, `Invoice`, etc.
+I've had the need to connect to multiple FreshBooks accounts within the same program to do things like sync or migrate data. you can't do this with freshbooks.rb because the global connection is owned by `FreshBooks::Base` which is the superclass of `Item`, `Invoice`, etc.
 * requiring a library update every time the FreshBooks API changes. although this doesn't happen very often, it's a little annoying to have to manually patch freshbooks.rb when it does.
 * having to convert everything to and from the business objects the library provides. because the freshbooks.rb API is nice and abstract, it's easy to play around with invoices, clients, etc. as business objects. however, this is less convenient for mass import/export type programs because your data has to be pushed through that object interface instead of just transformed into YAML, CSV, etc. it's also less than desirable when your integration makes use of an alternate model class (i.e. an `ActiveRecord` subclass that you're using to save your FreshBooks data into a database).
 * data transparency. if you're just exploring the FreshBooks API, you might not know all of the attributes that some data types exposes. if you are getting back nicely packaged objects, you'll need to read through the documentation (or source code of freshbooks.rb if you're sure some property ought to be there but isn't and you suspect it's missing from the mapping) to see what you have access to.